coderefinery/git-collaborative/content/centralized.md

 ### Step H. Submit a pull request

-Submit a pull request from your branch towards the `master` branch.
+Submit a pull request from your branch towards the `main` branch.
 Do this through the web interface.

 Meaning of a pull request: think of it as change proposal.
 In a popular project, it means that anyone can